slarmoo/.github/profile/webServices/webSocket/chat.md

 ### Forwarding messages

-With the WebSocket server we can use the `connection`, `message`, and `pong` events to receive and send data between peers.
+With the WebSocket object in place, we can use the on `connection`, `message`, and `pong` events to receive and send data between peers.
 We use the WebSocket object's built in connection list to determine who we forward messages to, and to decide if the connections are still open.

-So that we can test if a connection has closed we use the ping/pong protocol that is built into WebSocket.
-At a given interval we send a ping message and then respond to the pong event to update that the socket is still alive.
-Any connection that did not respond, will remain in the not alive, and get terminated on the next pass.
+So that we can test if a connection has closed, we use the ping/pong protocol that is built into WebSocket.
+At a given interval we send a ping message to the frontend.
+The frontend then responds with a pong message.
+When the backend receives the pong message it updates that the socket is still alive.
+Any connection that did not respond, will remain in the not alive state, and get terminated on the next pass.

 ```js
 socketServer.on('connection', (socket) => {